Baka Prase: Career

-In October 2024, Ilić hosted a live on his YouTube channel with Jelena Karleuša, where they raised nearly €15,000 for the flood victims in Bosnia and Herzegovina.
-The live had neary 200,000 viewers.
+In October 2024, Ilić hosted a live broadcast on his YouTube channel with Jelena Karleuša, where they raised nearly €15,000 for the flood victims in Bosnia and Herzegovina.
+The live broadcast had nearly 200,000 viewers.
 Ilić later donated an extra €10,000.
 The funds were donated to the humanitarian organization "Pomozi.ba" and the initiative received positive public reaction.

+At the end of 2024, Ilić launched his snacks and energy drinks: Chips BAKA tebrasti, BAKA coko bananica and BAKA Ono moje (energy drink).

-On July 9, Ilić met with IshowSpeed who was on his world tour.
+On July 9, 2025, Ilić met with IShowSpeed who was on his world tour.
 Ilić gave him a challenge to do a backflip of his Brabus G-Wagen.
-After Watkins did the backflip Ilić gave him a €30,000 Rolex as a gift.
+After Speed performed a backflip, Ilić gave him a €30,000 Rolex as a gift.

 In September 2025, Ilić purchased a Mansory Porsche P9LM EVO 900, described as a unique 7/7 model with custom "BP" seat detailing.
 Media reports suggest Ilić's specific vehicle, including custom features and fees, had a final price near €700,000.
+At the end of November 2025, Ilić bought a Lamborghini Urus, valued at €400,000.

+On November 29, 2025, Ilic appeared at Karađorđe Stadium to show support for FK Vojvodina during the match against FK Spartak Subotica.
+The match ended with a 2–0 victory for FK Vojvodina.
+Ilić was invited to FK Vojvodina's premises, where he had dinner and an interview for FK Vojvodina.
+On December 7, Ilić placed a €8,500 bet on FK Vojvodina during a match against FK Red Star.
+The match ended with a 1:0 victory for FK Vojvodina, which earned Ilić €60,000.

+Ilić organized BFC 1 (Baka Fighting Championship), a combat sports event featuring matches between influencers, TikTokers, and professional fighters.
+It was held on February 1, 2026.
+The event was broadcast live on Kick.com and reportedly reached a peak viewership of 600,000 concurrent viewers.

+Following the success of his combat sports event, Ilić launched a digital talent show titled Ja nemam talenat ("I Have No Talent") in May 2026.
+The entertainment show, which aired weekly on his Kick streaming channel, featured viral internet personalities, TikTokers, and eccentric contestants performing bizarre or comedic acts.
+Much like his previous projects, the talent show quickly generated massive engagement on social media platforms, drawing hundreds of thousands of concurrent viewers who tuned in to watch Ilić and guest judges critique the unorthodox performances of his fans.
+The show's finale was scheduled for the end of July, and the winner took home €50,000.